giguerejatwit/PLONN/README.md

 ## Models

-- After about 30 day of raw predictions we decided to take a look at the distribtion between the Total Actual scores vs. the Total Predicted scores.
-Using the distribution we can see an increase of 5% accuracy after 30 day.
-After the 30 day period we will need to refesh the distribution data to prevent irrelevance.
+- After about 30 days of raw predictions we decided to take a look at the distribtion between the Total Actual scores vs. the Total Predicted scores.
+Using the distribution leads to a 5% increase in accuracy after 30 days.
+After the 30-day window we will need to refesh the distribution data to prevent irrelevance.

 ![Boston Celtics Distribution](data/images/boston_dist.png)